FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 * 15:00 - 15:30: Break
 * 15:30 - 16:00: Discussion on future funding, network etc

+CLOSE:

-CLOSE: Socialising in local public house for those that want to.
+* Option 1: Socialising in local public house for those that want to.
 We suggest the Punter (3 Pound Hill, Cambridge CB3 0AE)
+* Option 2: Kathryn Piquette (UCL) “Consuming Early Writing in Ancient Egypt and Mesopotamia: A phenomenological approach” CREWS seminar 4.15pm for tea, paper at 4.30pm, room 1.04, Faculty of Classics

 <script src="https://gist.github.com/portableant/a112cf3a176ee0fa7faeecf75517bc45.js"></script>